SofaDefrost/Shell/examples/aortic/notes.md

   * The *TriangleSetTopologyContainer* in the same node as *TriangularBendingFEMForceField* should hold the topology of the final mesh and *MechanicalObject* the nodes of the final mesh
-  * For now the order of the triangles in the final mesh has to be same as in the original mesh.

 vim: ft=markdown tw=75